hnw/jpauli.github.io/_carew/posts/2016-01-14-php-7-objects.md

 		zval              properties_table[1]; /* C struct hack */
 	};

-As we can see, it is a little bit different from PHP 5. it embeds a *zend_refcounted_h* header, which is part of the new zval and garbage collection mechanisms of PHP 7.
+As we can see, it is a little bit different from PHP 5.
+It embeds a *zend_refcounted_h* header, which is part of the new zval and garbage collection mechanisms of PHP 7.
 Also, what's different from PHP 5 is that now the object embeds its *handle*, whereas on PHP 5, this responsibility was delegated to the *zend_object_store*.
 We'll see that now in PHP 7, the object store has much less responsibilities.
 Also, you may have caught the C struct hack used to inline the zval vector *properties_table*, we'll have to take care of it when we'll create custom object.